yakovm1ke/days2/README.md

 # days2

-Simple counter of days after and days from date.
+Simple counter of days before/after date.
 Project was written with Vue 3 and Vite.

 ## Project Setup